Timothy-Rosno/DN_QUEUE/COMPREHENSIVE_TESTING_CHECKLIST.md

 **Test Unapproved User Login:**
 - [X] Login as `test_unapproved`
 - [X] See "pending approval" message
-- [TODO] Redirected back to login page WELL THEY CAN SEE WHAT TABS EXIST BUT THEY CAN'T ACCESS ANYTHING.
+- [DONE] Redirected back to login page WELL THEY CAN SEE WHAT TABS EXIST BUT THEY CAN'T ACCESS ANYTHING.
 I'M OK WITH THAT AS A FEATURE.
 LIKE A TASTE OF WHAT THEY'RE MISSING OUT ON.
 - [X] Cannot access any authenticated pages
-- [TODO] Fix bug: WHEN USER IS UNAPPROVED AND SOMEONE ELSE SIGNS IN FROM THERE, THE LOGIN PAGE IS STILL OF THAT OTHER USER SO IT SENDS THE YOU'RE NOT APPROVED MESSAGE, SO I THINK I NEED TO CHANGE HOW THE REDIRECT TO LOGIN WORKS SO THAT UNAPPROVED BASICALLY SAYS THE MESSAGE BUT LOGS THEM OUT AND BRINGS THEM BACK TO THE LOGIN WITH NOTHING ELSE VISIBLE.
+- [DONE] Fix bug: WHEN USER IS UNAPPROVED AND SOMEONE ELSE SIGNS IN FROM THERE, THE LOGIN PAGE IS STILL OF THAT OTHER USER SO IT SENDS THE YOU'RE NOT APPROVED MESSAGE, SO I THINK I NEED TO CHANGE HOW THE REDIRECT TO LOGIN WORKS SO THAT UNAPPROVED BASICALLY SAYS THE MESSAGE BUT LOGS THEM OUT AND BRINGS THEM BACK TO THE LOGIN WITH NOTHING ELSE VISIBLE.

 **Test Invalid Login:**
 - [X] Wrong password → see "invalid credentials" error